-We currently have a motion in the works for Council to be mandated to campaign for TCD to divest from the war-industry.
-UPDATE: As of 2021 November, an LTP motion and referendum was passed overwhelmingly, mandating the Union to campaign against Trinity’s investments in the war-industry.
+As of 2021 November, an LTP motion and referendum proposed by Students4Change was passed overwhelmingly, mandating the Union to campaign against Trinity’s investments in the war-industry.

-- Pursue the goals of ending Irish involvement in U.S foreign affairs and to ensure a neutral Ireland by advocating for U.S withdrawal from Shannon Airport
+- Pursuing the goals of ending Irish involvement in U.S foreign affairs and to ensure a neutral Ireland by advocating for U.S withdrawal from Shannon Airport

-- Pursue the goals of supporting the people of Myanmar against the military dictatorship.
+- Pursuing the goals of supporting the people of Myanmar against the military dictatorship.

-- Pursue the goals of ending Trinity’s involvement with Declan Ganley, a multimillionaire who is involved with the war-industry and the far-right.
+- Pursuing the goals of ending Trinity’s involvement with Declan Ganley, a multimillionaire who is involved with the war-industry and the far-right.

-- If you are at another University, we encourage you to get the discussion going by engaging with your student union and to share the Students4Peace campaign around.
-To this end, we recommend you send a FOI request to (or consult the financial statements of) your Universities in order to uncover their investments in war-related stocks.
+If you are at another university, we encourage you to get the discussion going by engaging with your student union and to share this information around.
+To this end, we recommend you send a FOI request to (or consult the financial statements of) your universities in order to uncover their investments in war-related stocks.
 Our FOI requests to base yours on can be found in the article that details TCD’s 2.6 million € investments in the arms-industry below, and here is a guide on how to make FOI requests.